 “Ladies and gentlemen, at midnight the party is over. . . .”

 A minute later Rod Roddy’s translucent form evaporated, and his spirit descended into his grave as he boomed out in his TV game show announcer’s voice:

 The eighty-two thousand spirits of Greenwood Cemetery came on down, returning to their graves and urns.

 At the same time, the four horses of Greenwood returned to their pedestal at the entrance to the cemetery.
 They resumed their pose and were again bronze and inanimate.

 Fast-forward seven hours.
-Just after dawn this morning the weekend caretaker arrived at Greenwood and unlocked the gates of the main entrance on White Settlement Road.
+Just after dawn this morning the caretaker arrived at Greenwood and unlocked the gates of the main entrance on White Settlement Road.
 The floodlights that illuminate the four horses were still on.
 As he passed the four horses the caretaker did not notice that their bronze flanks glistened in a coat of sweat.

 A half-hour later, on the north side of the cemetery, in front of the bronze-and-glass door of a cream-colored granite crypt, the caretaker found a greasy paper plate topped by an untouched mound of coleslaw.

 He stooped and picked up the paper plate.
 As he stood he noticed words scrawled on the glass of the crypt door.

 The caretaker squinted at the message and asked himself: Now why would anyone wanna write on a crypt door—and backwards at that?